Skip to Content

 photo of stacked notebooks and a pain with overlay text reading "how to create a green team at your office + 15 projects to get you started"

-your green team
+green dream team

 The best part about having a green team at work is bouncing ideas off each other.
 Your sustainability team can brain storm ideas together, then expand and build off those ideas to full-fledged projects that might completely overhaul your current processes.
+You can really curate the green dream team when you collaborate with others.

 Plus, with more people to collaborate with, there’s a higher chance of green changes being made in the company.
 It’s easy to ignore one person trying to push a green initiative.
 It’s a whole lot harder to silence an entire group of people who are invested in sustainability at work.